Flunking Democracy

 We are living through a time when the direction of our democracy is debated almost daily.
 Are we preparing children to understand today’s issues?

-• What is the role of the press in a democracy?
+• What is freedom of the press?

 • What are the powers of the courts, the legislature, and the president?